 The Community of the California Central Valley

-Fresno's metropolitan area has a population of 505,882 and the county's population is 989,255 as of 2017.
+Fresno's metropolitan area has a population of 505,882 and the county's population is 994,400 as of 2018.
 The eight counties that make up the Central Valley have a population of 3,971,659 in 2010.
-Cultural events are numerous and feature such groups as the Fresno Philharmonic Orchestra, the Fresno Arts Center, the Fresno Metropolitan Museum, community theatre groups, and the University's Arts programs.
+Cultural events are numerous and feature such groups as the Fresno Philharmonic Orchestra, the Fresno Arts Center, the Fresno Metropolitan Museum, community theater groups, and the University's Arts programs.
 The Save Mart Center at Fresno State, seating 16,182, hosts many of the best shows, musicians and events in the country.
-Chukchansi Park in downtown Fresno is the baseball home of the Fresno Grizzlies, the Triple-A Affiliate for the San Francisco Giants.
+Chukchansi Park in downtown Fresno is the baseball home of the Fresno Grizzlies, the Triple-A Affiliate for the Washington Nationals.

 Fresno is the only place in the nation within an easy drive of three national parks: Yosemite, Sequoia, and Kings Canyon.
 The Pacific Ocean and the central coastal beaches of California can be reached from Fresno in two hours by car.
 It is not surprising then that much of Fresno's recreational and social life centers on the outdoors.
 Boating, fishing, water skiing, and windsurfing at one of the six nearby lakes are popular activities

 during the spring and summer.
 Winter recreation includes downhill skiing and cross-country skiing at nearby Sierra Summit or Badger Pass in the beautiful Sierra mountains.
 The San Joaquin River Restoration Project began in 2009 in an effort to "restore a self-sustaining Chinook salmon fishery in the river while reducing or avoiding adverse water supply impacts from restoration flows."